JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lab.md

 # get field values
 fully_grown(a::AbstractPlant) = a.fully_grown
 countdown(a::AbstractPlant) = a.countdown

 # set field values
+# (exclamation marks `!` indicate that the function is mutating its arguments)
 fully_grown!(a::AbstractPlant, b::Bool) = a.fully_grown = b
 countdown!(a::AbstractPlant, c::Int) = a.countdown = c
 incr_countdown!(a::AbstractPlant, Δc::Int) = countdown!(a, countdown(a)+Δc)

-# reset plant couter once its grown (used later)
+# reset plant couter once its grown
 reset!(a::AbstractPlant) = a.countdown = a.regrowth_time
 ```

 Grass cannot grow in a void, hence we need a `World`.
 In our simple case this
-world will be simply a container for all our agents.
+world will just be a container for all our agents.

 ```@raw html
 <div class="admonition is-category-exercise">